krisc/events/tutorial.md

 compliment 0.0.3
 ```

+You may use [DroidBox](https://github.com/TerjeNorderhaug/droidbox) on VirtualBox for a canonical build environment that is compatible with this tutorial.

 Now that you have been **forewarned**, let's begin.
 If you run into problems, please [open an issue on GitHub](https://github.com/krisc/events/issues), and I'll try my best to help you out.

 ### What are we making?